Talks

 Kickstarting projects with Cookiecutter

-PyData Berlin; Berlin, Germany – July 2017
+PyData Berlin Berlin, Germany

 I gave an introduction to the cookiecutter open-source project, how to install it from PyPI, use its command-line interface to generate boilerplate code for different types of applications from project templates, and finally how to author template projects.